Kalixie/Differential-analysis-and-functional-annotation---Yeast-Biofilm/README.md

 ### Functional enrichment analysis

-Biological interpretation of differentially expressed genes was performed using over-representation analysis (ORA) with the clusterProfiler package.
+Biological interpretation of differentially expressed genes was performed using over-representation analysis (ORA) with the clusterProfiler (v.
+4.16.0) (Yu et al., 2012) package.
 Significant genes were compared against a background set consisting of all genes tested in the differential expression analysis.
-Gene Ontology Biological Process terms were evaluated to identify biological pathways enriched among upregulated and downregulated genes.
+Gene Ontology and KEGG were used identify biological pathways and processes enriched among upregulated and downregulated genes.
 Results were visualized using bar plots and dot plots.

 ## Results